lukaszkn/data-software-engineering-interview-questions/content/spark_structured_streaming.md

 - Relying only on Spark checkpoint for dedup may fail if checkpoint is lost/expired — always have sink-side idempotence or metadata.
 - Upserts (MERGE) are more expensive than pure append — plan partitioning and compaction.

-If you want, I can sketch a concrete foreachBatch + Delta MERGE code example showing how to use batchId to skip already-applied batches.

 ## How do you implement deduplication in streams using dropDuplicates with event-time and watermarks?
 How to do deduplication with event-time and watermarks in Spark Structured Streaming